nishitsardessai/FormulaShare/README.md

 FormulaShare let's you do that and more without resorting to complex development!

-* Records can be automatically shared to a user, role or group specified in a formula field
+* Records are shared to a user, role or group specified in a formula or lookup field
 * Sharing changes are assessed in real time as shared records are created and modified
-* Records can be shared with Read, Edit or All levels of access
+* Records can be shared with Read or Edit levels of access
-* Rules are set up as custom metadata, so can be managed by admins, and packaged for deployment
+* Rules are custom metadata, so can be managed by admins and packaged for deployment
-* Any standard and custom objects are supported
+* Standard and custom objects are supported
 * Works with Classic and Lightning
 * Powered by Salesforce apex / managed sharing